bilalze/CityofLA_data_analysis/README.md

 pronouns used in duties section are dict_keys(['they', 'it', 'You', 'I', 'you', 's', 'or2', 'They'])
 ```
-the pronouns used are gender nuetral
+The pronouns used are all gender nuetral
-check for job listings such as 'policeman' or 'fireman'
+check for gender biased job listings such as 'policeman' or 'fireman'
 ```
 for name in df['Position']:
     z=re.match(r'\w+?\s?\w+(man|woman|men|women)$',name)